YevheniiKovryzhenko/KGroundControl/README.md

     ```bash
     cmake --build . --parallel
     ```
+> [!TIP]
+> You can usually restart this building process from the point it was interrupted by running the same command.

-  * If you have somehow made it here, you can proceed to installing Qt:
+  * If you have somehow made it here, you can proceed to install Qt:
     ```bash
     cmake --install .
     ```